 Makinde, (2000) contended that air pollution are harmful solid, liquid or gaseous substances that are present in such concentrations in the environment which tend to be injurious to living organisms.
 They are also known as substances in the air that can cause harm to humans and the environment.
 Pollutants can be in the form of solid particles, liquid droplets, or gases.
 In addition, they may also be natural or manmade.
-Builtjes (2003) pointed out that once these chemicals enter the stratosphere, ultraviolet radiation can convert them into highly reactive species that can have a devastating effect on stratospheric ozone.
-Similarly, anthropogenic CO2 emissions from combustion processes were considered safe because they are not toxic, but the long-term accumulation of CO2 in the atmosphere may lead to a climate change, which could then be harmful to humans and the ecosystem.
+Similarly, anthropogenic $CO{2(g)}$ emissions from combustion processes were considered safe because they are not toxic, but the long-term accumulation of $CO{2(g)}$ in the atmosphere may lead to a climate change, which could then be harmful to humans and the ecosystem.

-Odilora, et al (2006) asserted that air pollution is a major problem arising mainly from industrialization.
-It has also been reported that when exposed to air pollutants, most plant experience physiological changes before exhibiting visible damage to leaves (Dohmen, et al 1990).
+Odilara, et al., (2006) asserted that air pollution is a major problem arising mainly from industrialization.
+It has also been reported that when exposed to air pollutants, most plant experience physiological changes before exhibiting visible damage to leaves (Dohmen, et al., 1990).
 Urban air pollution has a significant impact on the chemistry of the atmosphere and thus potentially on regional and global climate.
-Already, air pollution is a major issue in an increasing number of megacities around the world, and new policies to address urban air pollution are likely to be enacted in many developing countries irrespective of the participation of these countries in any explicit future climate policies (Prinn 2003).
+Already, air pollution is a major issue in an increasing number of megacities around the world, and new policies to address urban air pollution are likely to be enacted in many developing countries irrespective of the participation of these countries in any explicit future climate policies (Prinn, 2003).

-Sources of Air Pollution
+2.2 Sources of Air Pollution

-Today, the environment has become foul, contaminated, undesirable and therefore, harmful for the health of living organisms, including man (WHO, 2000a).
 Basically, air pollution can result from both natural and man-made (anthropogenic) sources.
 This includes the following;